 - Bling Box – Affordable jewelry, made for great gifts.

-You likely won’t find good info online (another issue with Korea), but if you’re able to go to the stores in person it’s better.
+You likely won’t find good info online (an unfortunate issue with South Korea IMO), but if you’re able to go to the stores in person it’s better.

 Food in Seoul, South Korea

 This section brings a mixture of positive and negative feelings.
 Maybe a Pros & Cons list is in order.
 IDK.
-So here’s the overall view of my experience: I was a bit disappointed in the food.
+So here’s the overall view of my experience: I was a bit disappointed with the food experience.
 I admittedly didn’t have anything terrible, but there were very few dishes that were a-m-a-z-i-n-g.

 The other MAJOR issue was the inconsistency with restaurant listings and hours – making finding food a challenge more often than not.